RuchitaMaitri/HumanAI_Interaction_Project/README.md

 ### Android Application Development:
 To use this developed model, Teachable Machine provides Tensorflow-Lite version which can be used in Android application development.
 I further used a Text-To-Speech functionality within Android Studio to generate the audio output.

+You can download the .apk file to test it out!

 ### Resources
 - https://github.com/kobbled/ITSDC-Udacity-Traffic-Light-Classifier
 - https://www.youtube.com/watch?v=jhGm4KDafKU